-‘Fallout 76’ Creator Bethesda Offers Just $5 Game Credit For Botched Limited Edition Release
+‘Fallout 76’ Developer Bethesda Offers Just $5 Game Credit For Botched Limited Edition Release

-The launch of the highly anticipate title Fallout 76 has been subject to lots of controversy, not the least of which is the quality of the game itself.
-However, a new issue has come to light, and it stems from the expensive $200 version Fallout 76 Power Armor Edition of the game.
+The launch of the highly anticipated Fallout 76 has been subject to lots of controversy, not the least of which is the quality of the game itself.
+However, a new issue has come to light, and it stems from the expensive $200 Fallout 76 Power Armor Edition version of the game.

-In this special edition, players receive a pretty nice looking canvas military-style tote bag.
+In this special edition, players received a pretty nice looking canvas military-style tote bag.
 Or at least, that’s what it looked like in the pictures leading up to release.
 What players actually got was a cheap-feeling nylon bag that didn’t look nearly as nice as what players were promised.
 Since this wasn’t some free preorder bonus offered with the game, but rather, one of the main things that motivated players to get the premium version, buyers are, understandably upset.

-According to Forbes, when called out on the less-than-stellar quality of the bag, Bethesda, the company who developed and published the game, offered some pretty unhelpful responses:
+According to Forbes, when called out on the less-than-stellar quality of the bag, Bethesda, the company who developed and published the game, offered some pretty unhelpful responses.

 “We are sorry that you aren’t happy with the bag.
-The bag shown in the media was a prototype and was too expensive to make.”
+The bag shown in the media was a prototype and was too expensive to make.

 “We aren’t planning on doing anything about it.”

 However, Bethesda later said that the person who gave the responses was a contract employee, and that they were incorrect with their statements.
-With that said, the bundle is still available for sale, and Bethesda hasn’t said anything offering refunds or pulling it to prevent future buyers from feeling ripped off.
+With that said, the bundle is still available for sale, and Bethesda hasn’t said anything about offering refunds or pulling it to prevent future buyers from feeling ripped off.

 If we give the company the benefit of the doubt and assume the bag actually is a prototype, the description of the collector’s edition remains unchanged, and the canvas bag is still featured in the photos.
-Here’s exactly what the description reads:

-Full-Scale Wearable T-51 Power Armor Helmet with West Tek Canvas Carrying Bag
+Here’s exactly what the description reads: “Full-Scale Wearable T-51 Power Armor Helmet with West Tek Canvas Carrying Bag.”

 Bethesda has offered an attempt to fix things for players who spent the money, but it’s not earning the company any goodwill.
 That’s because the company is only offering players 500 Atoms, which translates to $5 in the microtransactions for game.
-The company posted the following on Twitter:
+The company posted the following on Twitter.

 Fallout 76 200$ Collector's Edition Comes With Nylon Bag Instead of Canvas